qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

   * :guilabel:`Offset X,Y`

 * **Centroid fill**: places a marker symbol at the centroid of the visible feature.
+The position of the marker may however not be the real centroid of the feature because calculation takes into account the polygon(s) clipped to area visible in map canvas for rendering and ignores holes.

   The marker can be placed on every part of a multi-part feature or only on its biggest part, and forced to be inside the polygon;

 * **Geometry generator** (see geometry_generator_symbol_);
 * **Gradient fill**: uses a radial, linear or conical gradient, based on either simple two color gradients or a predefined :ref:`gradient color ramp